 The likelihood ratio (LR) test is a test of hypothesis in which two different maximum likelihood estimates of a parameter are compared in order to decide whether to reject or not to reject a restriction on the parameter.

-The above formulation of a null hypothesis is quite general, as many common parameter restrictions can be written in the form (see the aforementioned introductory lecture).
+The above formulation of a null hypothesis is quite general, as many common parameter restrictions can be written in the form .
+To understand why you should read the introductory lecture on Hypothesis testing in a maximum likelihood framework.

 The likelihood ratio test is based on two different ML estimates of the parameter .